Made in China 2025

 Made in China 2025 (MIC25, MIC 2025, or MIC2025; 中国制造2025 (Zhōngguó zhìzào èrlíng'èrwǔ)) is a national strategic plan and industrial policy to further develop the manufacturing sector of the People's Republic of China, signed by Chinese Premier Li Keqiang in May 2015.
-As part of the thirteenth and fourteenth five-year plans, China aims to move away from being the "world's factory"—a producer of cheap low-tech goods facilitated by lower labour costs and supply chain advantages.
+As part of the thirteenth and fourteenth five-year plans, China aims to move away from being the "world's factory"—a producer of cheap low-tech goods facilitated by lower labor costs and supply chain advantages.
 The industrial policy aims to upgrade the manufacturing capabilities of Chinese industries, growing from labor-intensive workshops into a more technology-intensive powerhouse with more value added.

 Made in China 2025's goals include increasing the Chinese-domestic content of core materials to 40 percent by 2020 and 70 percent by 2025.
 To help achieve independence from foreign suppliers, the initiative encourages increased production in high-tech products and services, with its semiconductor industry central to the industrial plan, partly because advances in chip technology may "lead to breakthroughs in other areas of technology, handing the advantage to whoever has the best chips – an advantage that currently is out of Beijing’s reach."

-Since 2018, following a backlash from the United States and Europe, the phrase "MIC 2025" has been de-emphasized in government and other official communications, while the program remains in place.
-The Chinese government continues to invest heavily in identified technologies.
+Since 2018, following a backlash from the United States and Europe, the phrase "MIC2025" has been de-emphasized in government and other official communications, while the program remains in place; the Chinese government continues to invest heavily in technologies identified by the plan.
 In 2018, the Chinese government committed to investing roughly US$300 billion into achieving the industrial plan.
-In the wake of the COVID-19 pandemic, at least an additional $1.4 trillion was also invested into MIC 2025 initiatives.
+In the wake of the COVID-19 pandemic, at least an additional $1.4 trillion was also invested into MIC2025 initiatives.
 Given China's current middle income country status, the practicality of its disproportionate expenditure on pioneering new technologies has been called into question.

-In 2024, the majority of MIC 2025's goals were considered to be achieved, despite U.S. efforts to curb the program.
+In 2024, the majority of MIC2025's goals were considered to be achieved, despite U.S. efforts to curb the program.
+Chinese industrial sectors tied to MIC2025 saw substantial progress, reaching parity or technical leadership when compared to international firms.
+China's dependence on imported goods and foreign firms was reduced, while Chinese industrial competitiveness increased.
+However, it also led to duplicated and inefficient investments and a biased emphasis on production over consumption for the overall economy.